How Much Does Solar Home Heating Cost?

-One of the main things that you’ll need to consider when determining the cost of a solar water heating system is the overall cost of the equipment that you’ll need to purchase.
-The bulk of your expense for your new system is likely to come from the solar collectors that you purchase and have installed on your home.
+One of the main things that you’ll need to consider when determining the cost of a solar heating system is the cost of the required equipment.
+The bulk of your expenses for your new home heating system is likely to come from the solar collectors that you purchase and have installed on your home.
 The cost of the units will range widely depending on the type that you decide on.

-The plumbing and tanks for a solar hot water heater are pretty basic, but they still require help from a skilled plumber or solar technician who can attach all the piping and make it work with your existing lines.
-You’ll need an expansion tank, some valves, and piping going to and from your solar collectors and tying the backup tank to your existing water supply.
-All of this could cost you between $500 and $1,500 in actual parts, plus installation.
+You will need an expansion tank, valves, and piping going to and from your solar collectors and tying the backup tank to your existing water supply.
+All of this could cost you between $500 and $1,500 in parts, plus installation.

 If you live in a northern climate you’ll need an indirect system with anti-freeze, which will raise the price.
 This requires more plumbing and a heat exchanger, making the system more complex.

-If you aren’t adding a solar heater to a home with an existing heater setup, you’ll have to purchase a backup heating system as well.
-That means you must factor in the price of a gas or electric hot water heater to use when the sun isn’t shining.
-That could be $1,000 or more, depending on the setup that you choose.
+If you are not adding a solar water heater to a home with an existing heater setup, you’ll have to purchase a backup heating system as well.
+This means you must factor in the price of a gas or electric hot water heater to use when the sun isn’t shining.
+The cost could be $1,000 or more, depending on the setup that you choose.
 Even if you have a hot water heater that you intend on using, you’ll have to pay for the added plumbing to hook both systems together and to make sure they both function properly.

 You’ll also likely need a switch mechanism to give you control over when your secondary heater turns on and off so it isn’t running all the time and therefore wasting energy.
 The backup or auxiliary heater usually has its own tank for water storage as well, but there are some setups that combine both systems into the same tank.

-Both federal and state incentives exist around solar hot water heaters.
+Both federal and state incentives and rebates exist for solar heaters.
 Taking advantage of these as much as possible will allow you to cut your expenses dramatically and make your home into a more affordable one overall.

 The Federal Solar Rebate